Muhammad-Ashraf9/PD/LINQ/LINQ-Day1.md

 List<int> numbers = new List<int> { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
 var res = from n in numbers
           where n > 5
-          select n;//any query has to end with select. var res = from n in numbers where n > 5; //error
+          select n;//any query has to end with select or group by var res = from n in numbers where n > 5; //error
-          //any query has to end with select or group by

 foreach (var item in res)
 {
     Console.WriteLine(item);//6,7,8,9,10